bcgov/statscan-taxdata-tidying/README.md

 #### Raw Data

 The source .xls files per year (or per table in the case of Individual Table 13) for anonymized individual and family income tax data must be manually placed in the appropriate subfolders: `/data-raw/fam`, `/data-raw/ind`, and `/data-raw/ind13`.
+Table 13 is being handled individually to accomodate a diversity of data structures.

 #### Code